- 1.1 Introduction

 Participants are required to notify the Department of cessation of participation on a course or any change in circumstances.

-Decisions on BTEA (SLO & TLO) applications are made by Officials of the Department in the relevant Social Welfare Office.
-On receipt of a completed application form ( BTE 1), the application is examined to ensure that all scheme eligibility criteria are satisfied.
+Decisions on BTEA (SLO & TLO) applications are made by Officials of the Department in the relevant Social Welfare Office/Intreo.
+On receipt of a completed application form (BTE 1), the application is examined to ensure that all scheme eligibility criteria are satisfied.
+Decisions on Jobseeker payments (new entrants) must be recommended by a Case Officer.
+Among the criteria to be assessed by the Case officer is that BTEA eligibility criteria is satisfied and that the new course is career orientated and consistent with future skills needs and/or local demand.

 If the conditions of entitlement are satisfied, formal provisional approval is issued to the applicant.
 The applicant is advised that written confirmation from school/College stating that they are registered as a full-time day student must be supplied before payment of BTEA commences (for second level courses, written confirmation must be obtained from school/College Principal.
 For third level course, written confirmation from the Registrars, Student Records or Admissions Office of the College).
 Letter should include details of the course of study as outlined in their application and the start and finishing date of the course in the current academic year.

 If the conditions of entitlement are not satisfied, notification is issued to the claimant, stating the specific grounds for refusal.
-The claimant is advised of his/her right to have the decision reviewed.
-A request for review should be received within 21 days.
+The claimant is advised of his/her right to have the decision reviewed within 21 days.

 Back to Education Allowance is paid on a weekly basis.
 Participants are requested to supply details of their bank account and payment of the allowance may be made by Electronic Fund Transfer (EFT).
 Other methods of payment may include Electronic Information Transfer (EIT) or postdraft (PDT).

-Normally, the back to education allowance is payable for the duration of the academic year only.
+Normally, the back to education allowance is payable for the duration of the academic year only providing entitlement exists.
+See Paragraph 1.16.5 re: JB cases.
 The allowance is NOT payable for the summer period between academic years to BTEA participants who were in receipt of Jobseekers Allowance or Jobseekers Benefit prior to participation in the scheme.

 Where BTEA participants (Second or Third Level Option) are unable to find employment during the summer period, subject to satisfying the usual qualifying conditions, they may be entitled to claim an unemployment payment (JA/JB).

-In circumstances where BTEA participants have to, as an integral or compulsory part of their course of study, undertake a period of work placement/experience or a thesis, the allowance will continue in payment for this period.
-The participant must supply written evidence from the Registrars’ Office/Admissions Office or Student Records Office of the school/college/institution confirming this and the start and completion date.
+In circumstances where BTEA participants have to, as an integral or compulsory part of their course of study, undertake a period of work placement/experience/thesis or dissertation , the allowance will continue in payment for this period.
+The participant must supply written evidence from the Registrars' Office/Admissions Office or Student Records Office of the school/college/institution confirming this and the start and completion date.
+Likewise, if a customer is pursuing a year of their approved course under an Erasmus arrangement, confirmation must be provided from the Registrars' Office/Admissions Office or Student Records Office of the school/college/institution confirming this and the start and completion date .
 Work placement outside of Ireland should not be considered where there is the option to undertake the work placement in Ireland.
 Work placement after the completion of a FIT course is not covered.

-SWLO's will contact, in March/April of each year, BTEA participants who were previously in receipt of an unemployment payment to determine their intentions for the new academic year.
-Participants will also be requested to supply the date of last attendance for the current academic year.
+Customers will be contacted, in March/April of each year to determine their intentions for the new academic year.
+Participants will also be requested to supply the finish date for the current academic year (normally date of last exam).
 Payment of the allowance will continue to this date.

 Failure to notify the Department of intentions in respect of the forthcoming academic year will result in the immediate suspension of the Back to Education Allowance.

-A number of control actions are initiated before a BTEA claim can be awarded and put in to payment;
+A number of control actions are initiated before a BTEA claim can be awarded and put in to payment (See Paragraph 2.4 Approval Process);

 - confirmation from school/College stating that the person is registered as a full-time day student (for second level courses, written confirmation must be obtained from school/College Principal.
 For third level course, written confirmation from the Registrars, Student Records or Admissions Office of the College)